List of The X-Files characters: Melvin Frohike

 Melvin Frohike is portrayed by Tom Braidwood.
 Frohike was born circa 1953 in Pontiac, Michigan.
 Prior to joining The Lone Gunmen, he was an acclaimed tango dancer in Miami (under the stage name "El Lobo").
 On giving up the tango, he toured the country with hippies before founding Frohike Electronics Corp., specializing in cable intrusion hardware.

 In 1989 at a consumer electronics show in Baltimore, where his company had a trade stand, he met John Fitzgerald Byers and Richard Langly and they subsequently formed a group publishing The Lone Gunmen newsletter.
 Frohike has a deep attraction for Dana Scully.
 In his first appearance he was taking photographs of Scully, ogling her and calling her “hot”.
 Whilst this attraction seemed rather lustful at first, he has shown genuine affection for Scully (and Fox Mulder) on numerous occasions, being the first person to bring her flowers after she returned from her abduction in the episode "One Breath".
 All three of the Lone Gunmen die in the X-Files episode "Jump the Shark".
 They intentionally lock themselves in a closed hallway with a man carrying a terrorist-created plague, saving thousands.
-Skinner arranges for them to be interred at Arlington National Cemetery.
+Skinner arranges for them to be interred at Arlington National Cemetery, as a tribute to their brave deeds.

 Richard Langly

 Richard “Ringo” Langly is portrayed by Dean Haglund.
 Langly was born circa 1968/69 in Saltville, Nebraska.
 He showed an aptitude for computers from an early age, which was frowned upon by his parents.
 In 1989 he met Melvin Frohike and John Fitzgerald Byers at a consumer electronics show in Baltimore, and they subsequently formed a group publishing The Lone Gunman newsletter.
 Langly wears thick black-rimmed glasses, heavy metal and punk T-shirts (favoring the Ramones in particular) and jeans.
 He has long blonde hair (which sometimes leads to him being mistaken for a girl) and bears a striking resemblance to Garth Algar from Wayne's World.
 He idolizes Joey Ramone in particular.

 Of the Lone Gunmen, Langly is an expert in computers, hacking, and programming.
 He is likely the most paranoid of the Gunmen, taping all incoming phone calls, including those from Fox Mulder.
 All three of the Lone Gunmen died in the X-Files episode "Jump the Shark," sacrificing themselves to save thousands from a terrorist-created plague by using fire doors to seal themselves in a closed hallway with the man carrying the plague.
-Skinner pulls some strings and arranges for them to be interred at Arlington National Cemetery, as a tribute to their brave deeds.
+Skinner arranges for them to be interred at Arlington National Cemetery, as a tribute to their brave deeds.